skmin-lab/unixmd/docs/source/quick_start.rst

 Quick Start
 ==========================

-Here, we provide executable running script file, which contains:
+Here, we provide an executable running script file, which contains:

 .. code-block:: python